 Local Beja people formed their kingdom in 740 AD and soon took over Massawa and ruled it until the 14th century, when another regional power – Medri Bahri Kingdom rised.
 This kingdom took control of Massawa and its area in several time periods between the 14th and 19th century.
 Once more local power – Balaw – also ruled the town for several periods in the 12th – 15th century AD.
 In their time here was built the oldest mosque in Eritrea – Sheikh Hanafi Mosque and several more Islamic buildings.
 In this time Venetian merchants frequented here too.

 Ottoman general Özdemir Pasha captured Medri Bahri kingdom and Massawa city in 1557, outmaneuvering Portuguese.
-Initially Massawa became the capital of Habesh Eyalet – large territorial unit along both coasts of Red Sea, but soon the capital was moved to Jeddah in present day Saudi Arabia.
+Initially, Massawa became the capital of Habesh Eyalet – a large territorial unit along both coasts of the Red Sea, but soon the capital was moved to Jeddah in present-day Saudi Arabia.

-Main benefits from the newly acquired territory were slaves, food, iron and also pearls, especially in Dahlak Archieplago not far from Massawa.
-Ottomans never acquired much power on the mainland of present day Eritrea but retained control over Massawa, thus controlling trade in this region.
+Main benefits from the newly acquired territory were slaves, food, iron, and also pearls, especially in the Dahlak Archipelago not far from Massawa.
+Ottomans never acquired much power on the mainland of present-day Eritrea but retained control over Massawa, thus controlling trade in this region.
 This area did not bring much profit and interest in it decreased.
-Gradually, at the end of the 16th century the Ottoman influence in this part of Red Sea decreased.
+Gradually, at the end of the 16th century, the Ottoman influence in this part of the Red Sea decreased.
 Control over Massawa and its surroundings was handed over to Balaw who were made answerable to Ottomans.

-This was the time when the old town of Massawa was built – here were constructed fine buildings in Ottoman style.
-Dry coral was used for walls, roof and foundation, there was imported wood for beams, window shutters, balconies.
-These old buildings persist up to this day, withstanding time, earthquakes, bombardment and neglect.
+This was the time when the old town of Massawa was built – here were constructed fine buildings in an Ottoman style.
+Dry coral was used for walls, roof, and foundation, there was imported wood for beams, window shutters, balconies.
+These old buildings persist up to this day, withstanding time, earthquakes, bombardment, and neglect.

 Egypt took over Massawa with Ottoman consent in the 19th century.

 Italians had great plans for this city.
-They made it a capital of Eritrea and built modern port.
+They made it the capital of Eritrea and built a modern port.
 Massawa evolved into a multinational trade city.
 Main developments took place outside the Old City, on Taulud island and mainland.

 City and port suffered heavily during the World War II, sunken Italian and German ships blocked the port.

 After the war Eritrea entered into a federation with Ethiopia and landlocked Ethiopia gained access to the sea.
-Later Ethiopia forcibly annexed Eritrea, provoking long lasting civil war.
-During this war the port of Massawa did not operate.
-City was bombed by Ethiopians in 1990, creating much damage which is not fully repaired up to this day.
+Later Ethiopia forcibly annexed Eritrea, provoking long-lasting civil war.
+During this war, the port of Massawa did not operate.
+The city was bombed by Ethiopians in 1990, creating much damage which is not fully repaired up to this day.
 Further bombardment took place in 1998 – 2000.

-Now Massawa is the main port city of the nation of Eritrea, the second largest country in the country.
+Now Massawa is the main port city of the nation of Eritrea, the second-largest city in the country.

 Eritrea differs from most African countries regarding its landmarks.
-Contrary to most African countries here are few breathtaking natural landmarks but – huge variety of excellent man made landmarks.
+Contrary to most African countries here are few breathtaking natural landmarks but – a huge variety of excellent man-made landmarks.